Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: Introduction

 This paper is organized as follows.
-In Section \ref{Sec.SMC-GM} we construct the SMC-GM method.
+In Section \ref{Sec.SMC-GM} we propose the SMC-pCN-GM method, together with its reduced version, SMC-GM.
+Both methods are SMC algorithms with Gaussian mixture approximation.
 Subsection \ref{Subsec.SMC} provides a brief introduction to the SMC method.
 In Subsection \ref{Subsec.ApproximationTheorySMC}, we prove the convergence theorem for SMC under weak conditions.
-In Subsection \ref{Subsec.pCN-GMM} we propose a new Markov transition kernel and prove that it is well-defined in the infinite-dimensional space.
+In Subsection \ref{Subsec.pCN-GMM} we propose the pCN-GM kernel, a new Markov transition kernel, and prove that it is well-defined in the infinite-dimensional space.
 In Subsection \ref{Subsec.GM} we present the universal approximation property of Gaussian mixture measures in the infinite-dimensional setting, and give the approximated SMC-GM method.
 Finally, Section \ref{Sec.Numerics} applies the developed SMC-GM method to three typical inverse problems.
+All proofs are provided in \ref{SM-AllProofs}.
+All the programming codes are accessible at \url{https://github.com/jjx323/IPBayesML-SMC-GM}.